shrivastava95/odia-dictionary/README.md

 This repository is for the purposes of building a parser that is able to read the Odia.Dictionary.pdf file and parse the definitions into a Dataset.
 The issues tab contains aspects of the current solution that need to be worked upon and refined, or added in the future.

 ## Dependencies / setup
-**To be added** until then, simply go through all the files in `scripts` and figure out the different packages to install and other native installations.
+**To be added** until then, simply go through all the scripts in `src` and figure out the different packages to install.

 ## How to run
 Note: do not run the optional steps unless the `pages` directory is empty.